New Mexico State Road 80: History

 On November 11, 1926, the U.S. Numbered Highway System was established in a joint effort by the United States Department of Agriculture and the American Association of State Highway Officials.
 NM 42 became part of U.S. Route 80 from Arizona to Lordsburg and U.S. Route 180 from Lordsburg to Silver City.
 Nationally, US 80 ran from San Diego to Savannah, replacing the earlier auto trails designated along NM 4 and NM 42.
 US 180 ran from Florence Junction, Arizona to the new U.S. Route 85 northeast of Silver City via Lordsburg.
 The arrival of the U.S. Highways in New Mexico caused the New Mexico State Highway Department to institute a statewide remembering in 1927 to better include the new routes.
 As such, NM 42 and the remainder of NM 4 were entirely removed from the state highway system in favor of US 80 and US 180.
 The route between Arizona and Lordsburg would continue to hold the US 80 designation for the next 63 years.

 Following the creation of the Interstate Highway System in 1956, Interstate 10 slowly replaced US 80.
 Starting in 1964, US 80 was truncated eastward in increments from San Diego. in 1989, Arizona and New Mexico requested AASHTO to remove US 80 west of Anthony, New Mexico.
 The request was approved.
-The remaining section of US 80 from Benson, Arizona to Roadforks became Arizona State Route 80 and New Mexico State Road 80.
+The remaining section of US 80 from Benson, Arizona to Roadforks became Arizona State Route 80 and New Mexico State Road 80 respectively.
 The remainder of US 80 was removed from New Mexico in 1991.